 The “plebs” were the vast majority of society and they constituted a social class made of the common folk.
 Generally speaking they were the descendants of people who had come to Rome after the Patrician families had founded it.
 Possibly they were descended from freed men or simple immigrants.

 Everyone knows what a slave is, and in the early days of Rome these persons were largely confined to working in the house.
-The lord of the house had the same rights over his slaves as he did over his wife and children.
+The lord of the house, the “pater familias” had the same rights over his slaves as he did over his wife, children and other personal possessions.
 He could make a slave into a free man or sell one of his own family members into slavery.

 It is generally a mistake to ignore the role of the slaves even if they had no free will or voting rights.
 Like any other “commodity good”, the price of slaves was related to their abundance.
 Times of conquest brought access to cheap slaves which in turn meant free, extremely cheap labour.
 This in turn had huge and direct effects on productivity, on the Roman economy and the welfare of the people, whatever their social class.